Willyce Kim

-Background and education
+Early life and education

-Kim, who has lived in Oakland, California, since the early 1970s, was born in 1946 in Honolulu, Hawaii, to Korean American parents.
+Willyce Kim was born in 1946 in Honolulu, Hawaii, to Korean American parents.
 Raised Catholic, Kim attended Catholic schools, graduating with a degree in English literature in 1968 from San Francisco College of Women (later becoming Lone Mountain College, which, in turn, was eventually acquired by the University of San Francisco).
 While at San Francisco College of Women, Kim served as editor of Tradewinds, the campus literary magazine.

 Career

 Kim was an early member of the Women's Press Collective, an Oakland-based collective that facilitated the printing and distribution of self-published books by lesbians.
 Kim's later works were published by Alyson Publications, a Boston-based publisher specializing in LGBT literature.
 Kim's work also appeared in literary journals such as Women's Press, Everywoman, Furies, Plexus, Sinister Wisdom, Conditions Ten, IKON, and Phoenix Rising.

 Throughout the 1970s and into the 1980s, Kim participated in readings and open mics along with other Bay Area poets including Pat Parker and Kitty Tsui.
 Among the venues where Kim read were A Woman's Place bookstore in Oakland, Scott's, a lesbian biker bar in San Francisco's Castro district, Modern Times Bookstore in San Francisco, Ollie's in Oakland, and A Different Light, an LGBT bookstore in San Francisco.

-Kim's work has influenced writers such as Alexander Chee and Merle Woo and has been reviewed both in the LGBTQ press and the mainstream press.
+Kim's work has influenced writers such as Alexander Chee, Merle Woo, and R.O.
+Kwon and has been reviewed both in the LGBTQ press and the mainstream press.

 In 1985, Kim began working in the library at UC Berkeley where she served in a variety of supervisory positions in Doe Library for 25 years.

 Kim's 1985 novel Dancer Dawkins and the California Kid was re-issued by the University of Washington Press in 2023 as part of their Classics in Asian American Literature series.
 It includes a foreword by Eunsong Kim, an associate professor of English at Northeastern University.

+Personal life

+Kim has lived in Oakland, California, since the early 1970s.